-A quilt is not only a comfortable bedspread: it is also a masterpiece of artwork.
-The artisans who create our quilts choose top-notch vibrant materials and arrange them into a creative work of art.
-Choose from our stock of over two hundred Amish handmade quilts for a quilt that perfectly enhances your taste.
+A quilt is not just a cozy blanket: it is also a masterpiece of art.
+The artisans that design our quilts select top quality vivid fabrics and arrange them into an attractive work of art.
+Select from our selection of over two hundred handmade quilts for a quilt that perfectly matches your taste.

-While the pieces of fabric are stitched by machine to ensure tighter stitching, all the quilting is done by hand.
-100% cotton fabrics make up the top and bottom of the quilt.
-The batting sandwiched between those two layers, nonetheless, is 100% polyester.
-This polyester batting warranties both heat as well as excellent washing outcomes.
+Though the pieces of fabric are sewn together by machine to make certain tighter sewing, all the quilting is done by hand.
+100% cotton fabrics compose the top and bottom of the quilt.
+The batting sandwiched in between those 2 layers, nevertheless, is 100% polyester.
+This polyester batting guaranties both heat and also superb washing results.

-Almost all of our quilts are generous enough to take care of the need for a dust ruffle and pillow shams.
-Just as bed heights differ, each quilt's measurements can be different.
-We list the quilt's dimensions alongside the estimated drop for you to compare to the proportions you are looking for.
-It is important to do your research before your purchase!
+Most of our quilts are generous enough to overcome the need for a dust ruffle and pillow shams.
+Just as mattress heights differ, each quilt's size varies.
+We publish the quilt's measurements alongside the estimated drop for you to compare to the overall size you are trying to find.
+Definitely do your homework prior to purchasing!

-- Use only mild laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
+- Use mild laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
-For the initial washing, add 1/2 cup vinegar and 2 tablespoons of salt along with the laundry soap.
-This natural home remedy stops bleed as well as helps to protect the colors in your quilt.
+For the first washing, include 1/2 cup vinegar and also 2 tablespoons of salt along with the laundry detergent.
+This home remedy avoids bleed and aids with protecting the colors in your quilt.

-- Never place a quilt into the dryer!
+- Never put a quilt into the clothes dryer!
 Line dry on a breezy day.

-- Quilts could be dry-cleaned at your own risk, but we most definitely advise washing.
+- Quilts could be dry-cleaned at your own risk, however we certainly suggest washing.

 Did you know?